Eloise Wilkin

-Eloise Margaret Wilkin, born Eloise Margaret Burns (March 30, 1904 – October 4, 1987), was an American illustrator.
+Eloise Margaret Wilkin (born Eloise Margaret Burns; March 30, 1904 – October 4, 1987), was an American illustrator.
 She was best known as an illustrator of Little Golden Books.
 Many of the picture books she illustrated have become classics of American children's literature.
 Jane Werner Watson, who edited and wrote hundreds of Golden Books, called Eloise Wilkin "the soul of Little Golden Books", and Wilkin's books remain highly collectible.
 Her watercolor and colored pencil illustrations are known for their glowing depiction of babies, toddlers, and their parents in idyllic rural and domestic settings.

 Early life

-Wilkin was born on March 30, 1904 in Rochester, New York, the third of four children.
+Wilkin was born on March 30, 1904, in Rochester, New York, the third of four children.
 At age 2, Eloise moved with her family to New York City, but spent every summer with her siblings at a relative's home in western New York State.
 Memories forged there of family togetherness and the outdoors would influence her famous illustrations of nature, children, and family life.
 Wilkin won a drawing contest for New York schoolchildren at age 11 and graduated from the Rochester Athenaeum and Mechanics Institute, now the Rochester Institute of Technology, in 1923.

 Career

-Soon after college graduation, Eloise and friend Joan Esley opened an art studio in Rochester, NY but struggling to find work, the pair moved to New York City, where Century Company gave Eloise her first book to illustrate, The Shining Hours.
+Soon after college graduation, Wilkin and her friend Joan Esley opened an art studio in Rochester, New York, but struggling to find work, the pair moved to New York City, where Century Company gave Wilkin her first book to illustrate, The Shining Hours.
 Many of her early illustrations were for school books.
-Early in her career Eloise illustrated paper dolls for Samuel Gabriel & Sons, Playtime House and Jaymar.
+Early in her career, she illustrated paper dolls for Samuel Gabriel & Sons, Playtime House and Jaymar.
 Wilkin often illustrated the titles of her sister, children's author Esther Burns Wilkin, who married Eloise's brother-in-law.
 The first of the Wilkins' collaborations was Mrs. Peregrine and the Yak, published by the Henry Holt Company.